 Masala chai latte is a powerful blend of tea, herbs, and spices cherished for centuries in India.
-Some people think it’s too complicated to make but I will show you an authentic, quick and easy masala chai that you can make at home any time.
+Some people think it’s too complicated to make but I will show you an authentic, quick and easy chai latte recipe that you can make at home any time.

 Tea is to the body as music is to the soul." - Earlene Grey